opencode18/Resources/git.md

 command `git clone "url"`

 > NOTE :
-workflow-
+workflow :
 your local repository consists of three "trees" maintained by git. the first one is your `Working Directory` which holds the actual files. the second one is the `Index` which acts as a staging area and finally the `HEAD` which points to the last commit you've made.

 ###  Add & Commit
-You can propose changes (add it to the Index) using `git add <filename>` for particular file and `git add *` for all the changed files
+You can propose changes (add it to the Index) using `git add <filename>` for particular file and `git add *` for all the changed files.
 This is the first step in the basic git workflow.
 To actually commit these changes use `git commit -m "Commit message"` .
 Now the file is committed to the HEAD, but not in your remote repository yet.

 ### Pushing Changes